lamccart15/SQL_Challenge/README.md

         -  List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
         -  In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

-    - The SQL database was imported into Pandas
+    - The SQL database was imported into Pandas to create the following visualizations:
-    - A histogram was created to visualize the most common salary ranges for employees
+        - A histogram of the most common salary ranges for employees
-    - A bar chart was created to visualize average salary by title
+        - A bar chart of average salary by title

 Copyright